Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Methodology

-\paragraph{Data} We used the following German abusive language datasets collected from Twitter to train our models: \begin{itemize} \item \textit{GermEval 2018}: \citet{wiegand2018overview} released an offensive language dataset as part of the shared task GermEval Task 2018.
+\paragraph{Data} We used the following German abusive language datasets collected from different platforms (mainly Twitter) to train our models: \begin{itemize} \item \textit{GermEval 2018}: \citet{wiegand2018overview} released an offensive language dataset as part of the shared task GermEval Task 2018.
 It contains 8,541 tweets with a binary label (\textit{offense}, \textit{other}) and a fine-grained label (\textit{profanity, insult, abuse, other}).
-We used the train/test split proposed by the authors and applied a 90/10 split for training/validation set. \item \textit{GermEval 2019}: \citet{struss2019overview} published an offensive language dataset that is part of the GermEval Task 2019.
-It comprises 7,025 tweets that are labeled with the same labeling schema as the previous dataset, but a further dimension was added \textit{(implicit, explicit}).
-The data was split in the same way as GermEval 2018. \item \textit{HASOC 2019}: \citet{hasoc2019} released a multi-lingual hate speech and offensive language dataset, called "Hate Speech and Offensive Content Identification in Indo-European Languages" \citep[p.
+We used the train/test split proposed by the authors and used a 90/10 split for the training/validation set. \item \textit{GermEval 2019}: \citet{struss2019overview} published an offensive language dataset that is part of the GermEval Task 2019.
+It comprises 7,025 tweets that are labeled with the same labeling schema, as the previous dataset, but a further dimension was added \textit{(implicit, explicit}).
+The data were split in the same way as GermEval 2018. \item \textit{HASOC 2019}: \citet{hasoc2019} released a multilingual hate speech and offensive language dataset, called "Hate Speech and Offensive Content Identification in Indo-European Languages" \citep[p.
 1]{hasoc2019}, as part of a shared task.
-It consists of posts from Facebook and Twitter in German, English, and Hindi.
-The German part comprises 4,669 records that have a binary label (\textit{non hate-offensive, hate and offensive}) and a fine-grained label (\textit{hate}, \textit{offensive}, \textit{profanity}).
-We used the train/test split proposed by the authors and applied a 90/10 split for training/validation set. \item \textit{HASOC 2020}: \citet{hasoc2020} published another dataset, which is comparable to the previous one.
+It comprises posts from Facebook and Twitter in German, English, and Hindi.
+The German part comprises 4,669 records with a binary label (\textit{non hate-offensive, hate and offensive}) and a fine-grained label (\textit{hate}, \textit{offensive}, \textit{profanity}).
+We used the train/test split proposed by the authors and used a 90/10 split for the training/validation set. \item \textit{HASOC 2020}: \citet{hasoc2020} published another dataset, which is comparable to the previous one.
 It consists of posts from YouTube and Twitter in German, English, and Hindi.
 The German part has a size of 3,425 records using the same labeling schema as the previous dataset.
-We applied the proposed train/validation/test-split of 70\%/15\%/15\%. \item \textit{COVID-19}: \citet{wich-covid-19} released an abusive language dataset containing 4,960 German tweets that primarily focus on COVID-19.
-The tweets have a binary label (\textit{neutral}, \textit{abusive}).
-We applied a train/validation/test-split of 70\%/15\%/15\%. \end{itemize}
+We used the proposed train/validation/test-split of 70\%/15\%/15\%. \item \textit{COVID-19}: \citet{wich-covid-19} released an abusive language dataset containing 4,960 German tweets that primarily focus on COVID-19.
+These tweets have a binary label (\textit{neutral}, \textit{abusive}).
+We used a train/validation/test split of 70\%/15\%/15\%. \end{itemize}